reactioncommerce/reaction-docs/guidelines/code-of-conduct-committee.md

 * TBD

-* TBD

-* TBD

 You can contact [conduct@reactioncommerce.com](mailto:conduct@reactioncommerce.com).
 For more details, please see the Reporting Guidelines.

-**CoC Violation Reports**
+**Code of Conduct Violation Reports**

 Our Code of Conduct is launching August, 2016.

-Going forward, we will provide reporting by year on the number of reports, number of actions.
+Going forward, we will provide reporting by year on the number of reports and number of actions.